akshaisarma/COMSW6111_P1/code/README.txt

 is expected to score irrelevant words below relevant words.
 This makes our design simple.

-Once we have the feedback and the top 10 results, for each result (except for the first set of results, where we something slightly different), we go through the results as follows :
+Once we have the feedback and the top 10 results, for each result (except for the first set of results, where we something slightly different), we go through the results, after removing punctuations, as follows :

 for each word, we adjust its score as follows (if it doesn't exist, its previous score is 0.0):